Removal of Indonesia as 2023 FIFA U-20 World Cup hosts: Opposition to Israel’s participation

 Several groups and individuals in Indonesia expressed their opposition to Israel’s participation in the FIFA U-20 World Cup, which was originally scheduled to be held in Indonesia from May 20 to June 11, 2023.
 Indonesia, a Muslim-majority nation of more than 270 million people, does not have formal diplomatic relations with Israel and supports the cause of the Palestinians.

 Bali governor’s request

 One of the main sources of opposition came from I Wayan Koster, the governor of Bali, one of the six host provinces for the tournament.
 Koster sent a letter to Indonesia’s sports ministry in early March 2023, requesting that Israel be banned from competing in Bali.
 He cited the "humanitarian tragedy" in Palestine and the "violation of human rights" by Israel as reasons for his objection.
 Koster also stated that the provincial government of Bali refused to allow the Israeli team to play in Bali.
 His letter sparked a crisis for the Indonesian government, as FIFA postponed the official draw for the tournament, which was supposed to take place in Bali on March 29.
-After the FIFA yanked the tournament out of Indonesia, Koster complained that he was being made a scapegoat for policies the entire government supported (with no evidence provided) and that people should be angry at those "with authority.
-Enough."